-Lecture 5 hours.
 Prerequisite: Japanese 1 with a grade of "C" or better.
-Recommended: Eligibility for English 28.

 Note: Students with previous knowledge of Japanese should not enroll in Japanese 1 or 2, but in a higher level Native speakers should enroll in Japanese 3 or 4.

 Continues the study of fundamentals of aural comprehension, basic vocabulary and the ability to speak, read and write simple Japanese.
 Includes orientation to customs, culture and geography.